tbrowder/Mi6-Helper/README.md

 Note this is API 2 and its approach has changed significantly since the author has had much more experience using **App::Mi6**.
 For example, accidentally using `mi6 test` in a non-mi6 module's base directory will corrupt an existing README.md file.

+**CAUTION**: Before using this tool on a real module repository, the user should ensure all contents have been comitted with Git to enable recovery from any unwanted changes.

-This module installs a Raku executable named `mi6-helper` which is designed for two major modes of operaion:
+This module installs a Raku executable named `mi6-helper` which is designed for two major modes of operation:

   * old